 The Over-evaluation Phase

 A Narcissist is very careful when choosing a target.
 Typically, they will choose a victim based on their status.
-They must be attractive, popular, rich or extremely gifted in some area.
+They must be attractive, popular, rich, or extremely gifted in some areas.
 The greater the status, the higher the value the Narcissist places on the Supply derived.

 The victim is likely so caught up in all the attention and is usually thinking at this point, that they have found their soul-mate.
 Their pursuer is exactly what they want in a partner (because the Narcissist is mirroring what they have learned appeals to their target) and they can’t believe how lucky they are and that this catch is still single.